-Tablets are a growing part of the Android installed base and offer new opportunities for user engagement and monetization.
-The guidelines in this document will help you meet the expectations of tablet users through compelling features and an intuitive, well-designed UI.
+Tablets are a significant part of the Android installed base and offer excellent opportunities for user engagement and monetization.
+The guidelines in this page will help you meet the expectations of tablet users by offering compelling features and an intuitive, well-designed UI.

 Although the guidelines are numbered, you can approach them in any order.
 You should address each guideline’s recommendations to the extent that they’re appropriate for your app, but — in the interest of delivering the best product to your customers — follow them to the greatest extent possible.

-Through the document you'll find links to resources that can help you address each recommendation included.
+Throughout the page you'll find links to resources that can help you address each recommendation.

 The first step in delivering a great tablet app experience is making sure that it meets the core app quality criteria for all of the devices and form factors that the app is targeting.
 For complete information, see the Core App Quality Guidelines.